-Upon completing the @ONE Certificate in Online Teaching & Design, faculty members should submit their learner transcript to DistanceEd@noce.edu to verify certification, and a confirmation email will be provided.
+Upon meeting certification requirements, faculty members should submit their certificate and learner transcript to DistanceEd@noce.edu to verify certification, and a confirmation email will be provided.

 Ongoing Professional Development & Recertification for DE Faculty

 Faculty members must periodically update distance education technical, design, and instructional skills.
 Ongoing professional development for experienced Distance Education (DE) instructors includes opportunities to expand on basic technical skills, gain information about new developments in distance education, attend workshops about the creation of accessible instructional materials, collaborate with colleagues, and engage with peers in brainstorming, peer review, and team webinar attendance.